---wait-for-rpc parameter is provided SPDK will pause just before starting subsystem initialization.
+--wait-for-rpc parameter is provided SPDK will pause just before starting framework initialization.
 This state is called

 STARTUP.
-The JSON RPC server is ready but only a small subsystem of commands are available to set up initialization parameters.
+The JSON RPC server is ready but only a small subset of commands are available to set up initialization parameters.
 Those parameters can't be changed after the SPDK application enters

 RUNTIME state.
-When the client finishes configuring the SPDK subsystems it needs to issue the start_subsystem_init RPC command to begin the initialization process.
+When the client finishes configuring the SPDK subsystems it needs to issue the framework_start_init RPC command to begin the initialization process.
 After

 true SPDK will enter the

 RUNTIME state and the list of available commands becomes much larger.

 To see which RPC methods are available in the current state, issue the

 rpc_get_methods with the parameter

 For more details see JSON-RPC documentation.

 Instead of creating one hugetlbfs file per page, this option makes SPDK create one file per hugepages per socket.
 This is needed for Virtio driver to be used with more than 8 hugepages.
 See 2MB hugepages.